Red garra

-The red garra (Garra rufa), also known as the doctor fish or nibble fish, is a species of cyprinid that is native to a wide range of freshwater habitats in subtropical parts of Western Asia.
-This small fish typically is up to about 14 cm in total length, but locally individuals can reach as much as 24 cm.
+The red garra (Garra rufa), also known as the doctor fish or nibble fish, is a species of cyprinid native to a wide range of freshwater habitats in subtropical parts of Western Asia.
+This small fish typically is up to about 14 cm in total length, but some individuals can reach as much as 24 cm.

-In the wild, Garra rufa feed on detritus, algae and tiny animals (arthropods and zooplankton).
-Since the early 21st century, this fish has been integrated into a spa treatment where they feed on the stratum corneum skin layer of patients with psoriasis.
-While the doctor fish treatment has been found to alleviate the symptoms of psoriasis, the treatment is not curative, and no cure for psoriasis currently exists.
-The use of the fish as a spa treatment for the wider public is still widely debated on grounds of efficacy and validity.
+In the wild, G. rufa feeds on detritus, algae, and tiny animals (arthropods and other zooplankton).